How to add digital signatures to PDFs using Laravel

 After generating the certificate and private key, you can verify if the certificate is correctly PEM-encoded using the following command:

-openssl pkcs7 -noout -text -print_certs -in cert.pem
+openssl x509 -noout -text -in public/cert.pem

 This command will display certificate details and shouldn’t produce any errors.
-It confirms that “cert.pem” is a PEM-encoded X.509 certificate.
+It confirms that cert.pem is a PEM-encoded X.509 certificate.

 With these steps, you’ll have generated the required X.509 certificate and private key pair for adding digital signatures to your PDF documents.
 Ensure that you store these files securely, as they’re essential for signing documents.